onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 ## Scroll, baby, scroll ##

 The simplest approach to scrolling would be to move every row every frame.
-That will trigger a DOM repaint with every `<div>` we move, and if we're not careful about subpixel positioning, it'll lead to gaps where rows don't quite overlap.
+However, that will trigger a DOM repaint with every `<div>` we move, and if we're not careful about subpixel positioning, it'll lead to gaps where rows don't quite line up.

 Instead, we can just move the entire canvas, and let the browser handle keeping the rows butted up next to each other.